Young V&A to open in summer after £13m redevelopment

 “In new galleries and exhibitions, from early years spaces to teenage games design rooms, our plan is to foster Britain’s next generation of artists, thinkers, makers, innovators, and entrepreneurs.”

-MP for Bethnal Green and Bow Rushanara Ali said: “Young V&A is urgently needed.
-As a major new destination for children and young people and their grown-ups, it exists to inspire young people to find their creative superpowers, and as a space for people to come together in east London’s Bethnal Green.
+Rushanara Ali, the MP for Bethnal Green and Bow, said: “Young V&A is an incredibly special museum.
+As a major new destination for children and young people and their grown-ups, it exists to inspire young people to find their creative superpowers, and as a space for people to come together in Bethnal Green.

+“Based in the East End of London, our area is known for its diversity, dynamism, creativity, and extraordinary history.